Approach to Natural Capital and Biodiversity Conservation

 ■ Responding to Material Issues

-At the five sites identified as priority locations, we assessed the risk of environmental impact from an oil spill, which would have a large impact on society and consequences for business continuity.
+At the six sites identified as priority locations, we assessed the risk of environmental impact from an oil spill, which would have a large impact on society and consequences for business continuity.
 We confirmed that the sites have already implemented various measures at this stage, including impact mitigation strategies based on past incidents and spill prevention measures.
 If any changes occur in operations or the surrounding environment going forward, we will consider additional response measures as necessary.

 ■ Measures for the Renewable Energy Business